IV. SUPPLIER SELECTION AND SOLICITATIONS

 All contracts, vendor agreements, software license and other documents containing terms and conditions binding The University of Arizona require the approval and signature of the University Contracting Office, or a Buyer.
 If these documents are signed without proper authority, both legal and financial difficulties can result for you, your department, and the University.

 Strategic Alliance suppliers/vendors have made significant and valuable commitments to the University.
 Departments/units should give their full support in helping to enhance the unique mutually beneficial relationship by: 1) being aware of the purpose of these alliances and related benefits; and 2) assuring that alliance participants are not viewed as simply “suppliers/vendors” because they can provide expertise that can be used to the department’s/unit’s advantage in resolving problems and issues.
-As part of their role within the Campus Community, it is important that Strategic Alliance company representatives be viewed by University departments/units as consultants and advisors.
+As part of their role within the Campus Community, it is important that University Wide Contract company representatives be viewed by University departments/units as consultants and advisors.

 The above validation requirement is predicated on the fact that in order to meet its legal obligations the University must have a rationale for purchases outside these arrangements.
 That process is outlined below:

-An appeals process for resolving disputes with the Procurement Officer’s, or designee's, decisions is in place.
+An appeals process for resolving disputes with the Chief Procurement Officer’s, or designee's, decisions is in place.
 The ultimate adjudicators of such disputes are the Senior Vice President and Chief Financial Officer of Business Affairs or the Executive VP and Provost, or their designee as appropriate.

 The certification will normally be obtained from the vendor through the bid or proposal solicitation process.
 In the event of a Sole Source or Emergency procurement, where a solicitation may not be issued, the vendor must complete the certification before an award may be made by the University.